-Friesland contains a number of large regions, the Frisian Forests, the Clay Zone, the South/West area and the Wadden Islands.The nature in these regions do not resemble one another.
+Friesland contains a number of large regions, the Frisian Forests, the Clay Zone, the South/West area and the Wadden Islands.The nature in these regions do not resemble each other.
 Each region therefore provides a unique experience.
-You can choose to stay one or several days in one of these areas, but you can also plan a tour which will take you to all the regions!
+You can choose to stay one or several days in one of these areas, but you can also plan a hiking tour which will take you to all the regions!

 Often you will find several camping farms on the islands where you can easily come and stay with a group of people.

 In these regions you will find several National Parks and National Landscapes.
 Cycling possibilities are great here!
 Besides the fact that you can spot beautiful plants and trees, you can also spot a large number of birds and other animals.
 In Friesland you will find no less than four National Parks and two National Landscapes.
 Rare and distinct landscapes characterize the area and are both nationally and internationally known.
 These areas are great for cycling.
 Now you can fully enjoy all that nature has to offer.
 The following National Parks and National Landscapes can be visited:

 Spend the night in one of these beautiful areas?View the accommodation offers